Investing term

 What a future amount of money is worth today, after applying the discount rate.

 Present value (PV) is what a future sum of money is worth today, once you discount it for the time and risk involved in waiting.
-A dollar later is worth less than a dollar now, because today's dollar can be invested.
-PV is the engine behind valuing bonds, stocks, and any stream of future cash — it translates tomorrow's money into today's terms.
+A dollar received later is worth less than a dollar now, because today's dollar can be invested and grow — so future money must be 'discounted' back to its equivalent value today.

 For example